 (A pre-event organized by United Nations Major Group for Children and Youth during GPDRR 2019 )

 The third session at GPDRR that I spoke in was called 'Youth Actions on DDR', a special discussion for youth participants of the conference organized by the United Nations Major Group for Children and Youth.
 During the session, I presented about the work that we have been doing at Youth Innovation Lab.
 As in many countries the relationship between youth and Government is often antagonistic with both sides blaming each other, I highlighted the necessity for youth to work with Government and different ways to do so.
 I shared the examples from my past including my experience of working on the Plastic Bag Ban initiative with 60 parliament members of environment protection committee to formulate legislation on a plastic bag ban in 2015.
 I also spoke about my involvement in working with the Government of Nepal's National Planning Commission and the Himalayan Climate Initiative as the National Coordinator for three days following the devastating earthquake to lead a pool of 5000 volunteers in relief, rehabilitation and reconstruction efforts.
 Finally, I highlighted my most recent experience of working on the DIMS under the MoU between YI Lab and the with Ministry of Home Affairs.
-All the initiatives that I lead in the past and in the present are closely linked with Government and its policies and have helped to be connected with Government and make a significant impact.I also spoke on the importance of conducting evidence based advocacy campaigns and use of Open Data for urging Government to adopt the right policies.
-I shared the experience of how youth in Nepal are leading campaigns, such as LightsON (http://light.utilitymaps.org/) to pressurize government to enact and implement legislation to expand the street light coverage and maintain the network in Nepal.
+All the initiatives that I lead in the past and in the present are closely linked with the Government and its policies and have helped to be connected with Government and make a significant impact.I also spoke on the importance of conducting evidence-based advocacy campaigns and use of Open Data for urging the Government to adopt the right policies.
+I shared the experience of how youth in Nepal are leading campaigns, such as LightsON (http://light.utilitymaps.org/) to pressurize the government to enact and implement legislation to expand the street light coverage and maintain the network in Nepal.
 Specifically, we discussed how similar advocacy campaigns can be organized in the DRR sector to bring the right policy to reduce disaster risk.
 Promoting youth entrepreneurship and creating livelihood opportunities is of critical importance and I highlighted how SDG:Co Lab can be a medium to promote Sustainable Development Goals and help young people to connect to the potential entrepreneurs with right partners and donors.

 Following the GPDDR, a field trip was organized by the Swiss Government to the Val de Bagnes village located at the foothills of the mountains to showcase initiatives taken to minimize mountain hazards.
 In the trip, the local Government shared and demonstrated how local practices and technological tools are being used to minimize potential damage from Glacier Lake Outburst Flood (GLOFs).
 In 1818, during the spring, an avalanche from the Gietro Glacier created an ice dam, which later turned into a glacial lake and burst after two days that killed 40 people making a huge economic loss.
 After that incident, in the last two centuries, at least nine major GLOFs are being recorded—the latest one is Faverges Lake, Plaine Morte Glacier in 2018.
-After knowing all these facts, listening to presentations and practically observing the place, the overall situation reminded me of my country.
+After knowing all these facts, listening to presentations, and practice observing the place, the overall situation reminded me of my country.
 Even we have mountains—not just a few--thousands of mountains which are at extreme risks.
-I was amazed to see how much emphasis they have given to record historical data of all those events, how much alert they are in case of analyzing potential impact and risks of similar hazards.
+I was amazed to see how much emphasis they have given to record historical data of all those events, how many alerts they are in case of analyzing potential impact and risks of similar hazards.
 All those events made me realize that we have so much to learn, reflect, and act to save lives from similar events.
 This visit was a great learning experience to observe mitigation plan, use of cutting edge technology to observe potential risks, and evacuation plan in case of any distorous event.
-All in all, I also enjoyed the food, hospitality, and most essentially the local level perspectives and knowledge of local level authorities during this field trip .
+All in all, I also enjoyed the food, hospitality, and most essentially the local level perspectives and knowledge of local-level authorities during this field trip .

 (While attending official statement session representing Nepal at GPDRR 2019)